CBD is one of many chemicals called cannabinoids. It is found within hemp and cannabis.

 The deadline applies in England, Wales and Northern Ireland.
 Novel foods regulations in Scotland are covered by Food Standards Scotland.

-Article 4 applications
+Article 4 consultations

 Article 4 of the Novel Food Regulations provides a consultation process for a business to check if their product is novel or not.
 An Article 4 submission is not a route to compliance for any novel food, including CBD.

-Submitting an Article 4 request does not mean unauthorised novel products are permitted on the market.
+Submitting an Article 4 consultation request does not mean unauthorised novel products are permitted on the market.
 If a business submits an Article 4 request, they are expected to have not placed the products on the market until an answer is formed.
 This is not what has happened with CBD extract products as there are hundreds of products on the market without authorisation.

 Submitting an Article 4 request will not alter any enforcement position and offers no protection against enforcement for unauthorised novel foods placed on the market.